ZachWi/Hex-to-6502-opcode/README.md

 # TO COMPILE:
-Use GCC to compile both the opcode.c and the hexbin.c files.
+Use GCC to compile both the opcode.c and the main.c files.